mekaufman/iam/accessgroup_rules.md

 ## Setting up rules
 {: #setup_rules}

 Dynamic rules are created by setting conditions that must be matched by the data that is configured within the identity provider and passed in with a user's federated ID during login.
 You can add more than one condition for a rule.
 All conditions set in the rule must be met for a user to be added to an access group.

 To create a rule, follow these steps:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and select **Access Groups**.
 2. Select the name of the access group that you want to create a rule for to open the group details page.
 3. Select the **Dynamic rules** tab.
 4. Click **Add rule**.
 5. Enter the information from your identity provider that is dynamically provided for you on the Add rule page.
 The following list provides details for each required field.

+You can think of the rule as a key:value pair where the key is what you add in the `Add users when` field, and the value is what you enter in the `Value` field for what the rule must compare against based on the comparator that is selected.
+{: tip}

 <dl>
 <dt>Name</dt>